Legal wall: Effect on illegal graffiti

 There is debate about whether legal walls discourage or encourage illegal graffiti.
 Parramatta in Australia used to have several legal walls, but after the local council decided on a zero-tolerance policy in related to graffiti in 2009, all but one of the legal walls were demolished.
 The council said that graffiti had decreased in the area since the legal walls were removed.
 Other research has shown that legal walls reduce illegal graffiti by giving writers a safer, often visible space for their art.
 Opponents of legal walls argue that if writers wanted to produce art legally, they would already be using canvases instead of illegal spaces.

 Places mistaken as legal walls

 Some places are "grey areas", where graffiti is not legal but is generally left up by authorities, often due to popularity with tourists.
 These include Hosier Lane in Melbourne and Rush Lane (Graffiti Alley) in Toronto.
-Others walls exist as something between commissioned art and legal walls, and are curated, invitation-only art walls that are in public spaces but not open to anyone to paint on such as the Venice Art Walls.
+Others walls exist as something between commissioned art and legal graffiti walls, and are curated, invitation-only art walls that are in public spaces but not open to anyone to paint on such as the Venice Art Walls.